Mohamed Salah: Captaincy, second AFCON final and 2022 World Cup qualifiers

 Salah was named as the captain of the Egypt national team in September 2019.
 In 2021–22, Salah faced his Liverpool teammate Sadio Mané twice, as Egypt competed against Senegal in the 2021 Africa Cup of Nations final and the third round of 2022 World Cup qualification.
 However, Egypt lost both encounters via penalty shoot-outs.

 On 24 March 2023, Salah scored his 50th international goal for Egypt, making Egypt the only African team with more than one player who had scored at least 50 international goals.
 On 16 November, Salah scored four goals in Egypt's 6–0 win over Djibouti, and became Egypt's highest goalscorer in World Cup qualification matches overtaking Mohamed Aboutrika.

 On 30 December 2023, he was selected in the 27-man squad for the 2023 Africa Cup of Nations in Ivory Coast.
 On 14 January 2024, he scored a stoppage-time penalty in a 2–2 draw against Mozambique in the opening match of group stage, becoming the first Egyptian to score in four different AFCON tournaments.
 Four days later, he sustained a hamstring injury against Ghana, which forced him to withdraw from the competition.
 Later that year, on 10 June, he earned his 100th international cap, in which he also scored a goal, in a 1–1 away draw against Guinea-Bissau during the 2026 FIFA World Cup qualification.
 On 8 October 2025, he netted a brace in a 3–0 away win over Djibouti, sealing his nation's qualification for the 2026 FIFA World Cup.
 With his brace against Djibouti, he became the all-time top scorer in the history of the African World Cup qualifiers, by netting 20 goals for Egypt.
 He surpassed the previous joint record of 18 goals held by Didier Drogba, Samuel Eto'o, Moumouni Dagano, and Islam Slimani.
+On 10 January 2026, following Salah's goal against Ivory Coast in the quarter-finals of the 2025 Africa Cup of Nations, he became the first and only African player to score against eleven different teams in the history of the Africa Cup of Nations.
+However, Egypt eventually finished fourth at the African tournament.